 Kubernetes in Docker (

-kind load docker-image):
+kind load docker-image).

 docker pull bitnami/nginx:1.19.2-debian-10-r32 kind load docker-image bitnami/nginx:1.19.2-debian-10-r32

-In case you are using a private Docker registry, you will need to re-tag the images and push them:
+In case you are using a private Docker registry, you need to re-tag the images and push them:

 docker pull bitnami/nginx:1.19.2-debian-10-r32 docker tag bitnami/nginx:1.19.2-debian-10-r32 REPO_URL/bitnami/nginx:1.19.2-debian-10-r32 docker push REPO_URL/bitnami/nginx:1.19.2-debian-10-r32

-You will need to follow a similar process for every image present in the values file.
+Follow the same process for every image present in the values file.

-3. [Optional] Prepare an offline Package Repository ¶
+Step 3.
+[Optional] Prepare an offline Package Repository ¶

 By default, Kubeapps install the

-4. Install Kubeapps ¶
+Step 4.
+Install Kubeapps ¶

 Now that you have everything pre-loaded in your cluster, it’s possible to install Kubeapps using the chart directory from the first step: